Skip to main content

 • “It blends idle progression with light management, rewarding constant optimization as your tiny operation grows into a full-blown war machine.”

-• “Can be somewhat demanding when using all production visualizers late game, but I'll note that this was greatly optimized since beta releases, and includes the option to run through OpenGL 9/10.”
+• “Can be somewhat demanding when using all production visualizers late game, but this was greatly optimized since beta releases, and includes an option to run through OpenGL.”

 • “It needs more quality of life, balancing, and performance optimization.”

-• “There are a lot of bug reports coming in about bugged achievement issues with the progression, as well as some small performance issues.”
+• “There are many bug reports about bugged achievement issues affecting progression, as well as some minor performance issues.”

 • monetization